usfngm/cf_workshop/README.md

 </p>
 Take note of that url as we will need to feed it to the front end in the next step

-To edit the frontend code, open your favourite text editor and open the file named **App.js** inside the following path
+To edit the frontend code, open your favourite text editor and open the file named **script.js** inside the following path

-    cf_workshop/calculator-ui/src/App.js
+    cf_workshop/calculator-ui/static/script.js
 <br>
-Copy the url of the division-service app we deployed in the previous step and put it inside the App.js file on line 16 as shown in the below gif:
+Copy the url of the division-service app we deployed in the previous step and put it inside the App.js file on line 1 as shown in the below gif:
 <p align="center">
   <img src="imgs/gif_7.gif">
 </p>

+*Dont forget to put "http://" before the url*

 *Note: If for some reason you lost the app's url and you want to get it again you can visit your account's [resource list](https://cloud.ibm.com/resources) and you will be able to see all your CF apps and thier URLs under **Cloud Foundry Apps**.
 Another solution is to write the following command on the command line:*